Wandalen/wTools/module/core/former/Readme.md

 ## Concept of subformer

-Subformers are specialized builders used within the `Former` framework to construct nested or collection-based data structures like vectors, hash maps, and hash sets.
+Subformers are specialized builders used within the former to construct nested or collection-based data structures like vectors, hash maps, and hash sets.
 They simplify the process of adding elements to these structures by providing a fluent interface that can be seamlessly integrated into the overall builder pattern of a parent struct.
 This approach allows for clean and intuitive initialization of complex data structures, enhancing code readability and maintainability.

 ## Types of Setters / Subformers